Dhar01/Loknath-Dhar.github.io/content/about.md

 Fear not!
 I may not be a *go-to-help-for-windows-system* type of guy, but hey, I'm open for some DevOps, InfoSec, Golang moments!
 Everything will be much better if you're a Football fan, just drop me a line over [telegram](https://t.me/Dhar01), I'm about always available there!

-🙌 Mate, nice to meet you!
+Nice to meet you!

 - - -

 #### 🗃 At the moment

 - 📘 reading *Head First Go*, having a good time with this!
-- 🤖 also, following [learn go with tests](https://quii.gitbook.io/learn-go-with-tests/); trying to develop Test Driven Development (TDD) mindset from the beginning.
+- 🤖 also, following [Learn go with tests](https://quii.gitbook.io/learn-go-with-tests/); trying to develop Test Driven Development (TDD) mindset from the beginning.
 - 🔜 very exited for the upcoming COSMIC DE by system76!
-Love the working flow! 🙌
+Love the working flow!
 - 📺 watching [*Don't F\*ck with cats: Hunting an internet killer*](https://www.imdb.com/title/tt11318602/); sorry for the language, that's the title of the series!

 #### ⚒️‍ **Daily stack/tools**